Final Fantasy Tactics Advance: Setting and characters

 The game is split between two locations; St. Ivalice, a modern countryside town, and a fantasy realm called "Ivalice" which is reached through a magical book that transforms the town and its people based on the dreams of the book's readers.
 The book, called the Gran Grimoire, is an ancient tome created in a land called Kiltia during an era of magic.
 The dream Ivalice includes multiple other races including Moogles, the Viera, and the Nu Mou.
 In the context of Tactics Advance, the world of Ivalice is said to be based on a game played by one of the characters.
 Later comments have distinguished the dream world Ivalice of Tactics Advance from the true land of Ivalice.

 The main characters are four children from St. Ivalice who have different personal issues.
-Marche Radiuju is a recent arrival after his parents' divorce, and often has his needs neglected over his brother Doned, who suffers from chronic illness; Newt Randell is a bullied introvert whose mother recently died and whose father Cid has turned to drink to cope; and Ritz Malheur is an outspoken but self-conscious classmate of Marche.
+Marche Radiuju is a recent arrival after his parents' divorce, and often has his needs neglected over his brother Doned, who suffers from chronic illness; Mewt Randell is a bullied introvert whose mother recently died and whose father Cid has turned to drink to cope; and Ritz Malheur is an outspoken but self-conscious classmate of Marche.
 In the world of Ivalice, the characters take on different roles, such as Mewt becoming a prince ruling with his living mother, and Cid becoming a respected Judge.
 Marche's first ally upon reaching Ivalice is Montblanc, a Moogle clan leader.